The National Credential Initiative

 NAVTA's position statement:

-The current credentialing systems, which vary state to state, has led to confusion for the veterinary consumer and within the veterinary profession.
+The current credentialing systems, which vary state to state, have led to confusion for the veterinary consumer and within the veterinary profession.
 Establishing a single and standard title is the first step in the process to clarify the important role of the profession and provide enhanced patient care.
 Pets and pet owners are best protected and cared for by formally trained and credentialed veterinary technicians/nurses.

 For Credentialed Veterinary Technicians and Veterinary Technician Specialists looking to advance their careers, the unified title will create a national and global standard.
 NAVTA aims to create an alignment within the veterinary field, provide education for veterinarians, paraprofessionals, and consumers to elevate the understanding of roles and responsibilities as they relate to patient care by veterinary technicians/nurses.